 Creosote can react with the skin and burn, therefore when handling any creosote product (liquid or coated) you MUST wear the appropriate protective equipment, for example gloves, goggles, long sleeves etc, and avoid touching other surfaces after handling creosote until cleansed of any creosote residue.

-It is restricted to professional and agriculture use currently, it was banned from domestic/amateur use in 2003 due to concerns on hazrads to the environment and health.
+It is restricted to professional and agriculture use currently, it was banned from domestic/amateur use in 2003 due to concerns on hazards to the environment and health.

 When disposing of creosote treated wood, consider whether the wood can be reused or recycled.
 If so, it must only be reused in one of the following permitted uses under the specific time periods –